 New University buildings are brought into scope of our reported figures from the date that they are handed over to the University.
 This is the point at which the University gains operational control over the building and assumes responsibility for utilities used in the building.
 For example, if the building is acquired and comes under our control two months before the year end, then it will be in scope for those final two months only for that reporting year.
-The same applies for disposals, in that if we pass on the control of a building to another organisation, that building will only be in scope up till the date the building's control was passed over to the new organisation.
+The same applies for disposals, in that if we pass on the control of a building to another organisation, that building will only be in scope up until the date the building's control was passed over to the new organisation.

-It should be noted that our reported scope 1 and 2 emissions (which we report to demonstrate progress against our carbon reduction target) do not currently include emissions that occur as a result of refrigerant leaks from air conditioning/ cooling units across the estate (F-gases).
+It should be noted that our reported scope 1 and 2 emissions do not currently include emissions that occur as a result of refrigerant leaks from air conditioning/ cooling units across the estate ('F-gases').
 These emissions sources are not currently included in our carbon reduction target baseline and remain a known exclusion due to the lack of available data and methodology.
-Subject to the availability of robust data, we plan to re-baseline our target in future to bring these in scope of our carbon reduction target.
+Subject to the availability of robust data, we plan to re-baseline our target in future to bring these in scope of our carbon reduction target and future reporting.

-Enteric and nitrous oxide emissions from the University Farm are not currently included in the Scope 1 emissions disclosed in our reporting.
-This is due to a lack of available data and methodology at present
+Enteric and nitrous oxide emissions from the University Farm are not currently included in the scope 1 emissions disclosed in our reporting.
+This is due to a lack of available data and methodology at present.